Jash-Bohare/MoodNFT/README.md

 ### **Phase 4: Front-End Development (Optional, 12-24 Hours)**

-* Create a simple UI to showcase the NFT’s attributes.
+* Create a simple UI to showcase the NFT's attributes.
 * Integrate the smart contract into a front-end app (React.js or similar).

 ### **Phase 5: Testing & Deployment (24-30 Hours)**